AbdnCHDS/grampian_covid19_modelling/README.md

 These tools will allow NHS Grampian to see how the COVID-19 outbreak develops, and respond to changes as quickly as possible to ensure there are beds, staff, and equipment where they are needed for both COVID-19 and non-COVID-19 patients.

 This project is a collaboration between the Aberdeen Centre for Health Data Science and the NHS Grampian Health Intelligence team.

+Note: this repository is private for now, while we are applying for data access permissions.
+We will eventually make it public so we can share with other NHS trusts in Scotland and the rest of the UK.